WarisV1/Elk-Stack-Project-Cyber-Security-Bootcamp-/README.md

 ![Map](https://user-images.githubusercontent.com/95242764/158420954-13dd77c7-5974-4cfd-8aef-5d7d6a510bae.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml and config file may be used to install only certain modules or playbooks.

   - [First Playbook](https://github.com/WarisV1/Elk-Stack-Project-Cyber-Security-Bootcamp-/blob/76adea3d3ecd33f6fb87460a429715f19fb2d58b/First%20Playbook "First Playbook")
   - [Hosts](https://github.com/WarisV1/Elk-Stack-Project-Cyber-Security-Bootcamp-/blob/c4549dd7710c0aaf982b795acd4102031577fa68/Hosts "Hosts")